 Downtown Forward – Current Actions

-Our actions and accomplishments since February 2024 include commitments outlined in Mayor Lund’s Executive Order 2024-01 as well as other City-led actions focused on making downtown safe, clean, beautiful and welcoming.
-We’ve also taken steps toward our other goals for Downtown Bellingham.
+Our actions and accomplishments since February 2024 include commitments outlined in Mayor Lund’s Executive Order 2024-01, as well as other City-led actions focused on making downtown a safe, welcoming, thriving neighborhood.

-City staff increased sidewalk and alley cleaning in late February, cleaning downtown streets weekly and downtown alleyways monthly.
-Staff pick up litter and address illegal dumping concerns downtown several times each week.
+City crews regularly clean downtown streets, sidewalks and alleys.
+Staff pick up litter, do deep cleaning in alleys and on sidewalks, and address illegal dumping concerns downtown several times each week.
 The City also contracts with the Downtown Bellingham Partnership to provide litter cleanup, graffiti removal, and cleaning services.

 A behavioral health specialist began working at the Central Library in February 2024, providing support, referrals and staff training for about 40 unique individuals each month.
 This innovative program is jointly funded by the City of Bellingham and Whatcom County Health and Community Services and is staffed by Lake Whatcom Center.